Chapter 3-Traits And Characteristics Of The Grahas

 नात्युच्चाङ्गः कुजो रक्तो दूर्वाश्यामो बुधस्तथा॥ १६॥

 16. The lord of the day (Sun) is dark red.
-The maker of night (Moon) has a body that is a beautiful pale yellow.
+The maker of night (Moon) has a white body.
 Kuja, who is not tall, is red.
-Whilst Budha is the colour of dark grass.
+Whilst Budha is the colour of grass.

 गौरगात्रो गुरुर्ज्ञेयः शुक्रः श्यावस्तथैव च।